 Direct labor costs for eligible project investigators should be included and itemized.
 Spitzer Space Telescope funds may not be used to pay more than a person's full-time salary or to pay more than an individual's hourly wage rate.
 An investigator may not normally be reimbursed for consulting or other work in addition to a regular full-time institutional salary covering the same period of employment.
-For faculty members in academic institutions, Spitzer funding will normally be limited to no more than two months of summer salary support.
-Exceptions for released time during the academic year (e.g., "buying back" teaching time) may be permitted, but such costs must be fully justified in the proposal and the compensation requested must be reasonable and consistent with each employee's regular full-time salary or rate of compensation.
+For faculty members in academic institutions, Spitzer funding will normally be limited to summer salary or sabbatical support.
+Exceptions for released time during the academic year (e.g., "buying back" teaching time) may be permitted and the compensation requested must be reasonable and consistent with each employee's regular full-time salary or rate of compensation.
 Released time for project investigators working in non-academic institutions may be proposed, provided the compensation requested is reasonable and consistent with each employee's regular full-time salary or rate of compensation.